guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.md

 # Notes

 # Changelog
+- 6/29/2021: New version of model code and `sim_efferent_model.m` that adjusts default parameter values for MOC lowpass filter
+- 6/21/2021: New version of `sim_efferent_model_mex.c` that fixes bugs related to freeing of dynamically allocated memory
 - 6/8/2023: New version of `sim_efferent_model_mex.c` that fixes a bug wherein passed values for `moc_width_wdr` were ignored and replaced with zeros